allnulled/multiproject-pusher/README.md

 The paths of this file are relative to this file itself, not the current working directory.

+You can also use `--eval` to provide direct JavaScript from cmd.

+You can also use `--fileval` to provide the name of a file in JavaScript from cmd.

+## API

 The API works like this:

 ```js